joaotavora/yasnippet/doc/define_snippet.rst

 one.
 The UI for selecting multiple candidate can be customized.
 There're two variable related:

 From version 0.6 of YASnippet this has changed significantly.
-A customization variable, called ``yas/prompt-functions`` defines your preferred method of being prompted for snippets.
+A new customization variable, called ``yas/prompt-functions`` defines your preferred method of being prompted for snippets.